 They slam doors and cupboards, they are loud and they make the neighbors angry.

 And they certainly aren’t concerned about owing someone money and paying their debts.

-Roommates are similar to cosigners in that a tenant needs to stand on his own two feet or you should expect problems.
+Roommates are similar to cosigners in that a tenant needs to stand on his own two feet or you should expect to have problems.

-I recommend you view roommates collectively when considering their financial ability to pay.
+I do recommend you view roommates collectively when considering their financial ability to pay.